Maulana Samiul Haq assassinated at Rawalpindi residence

 Maulana Sami, the chief of his own faction of the Jamiat Ulema-i-Islam, was unable to take part in the protest that was underway against Bibi's acquittal due to road blockades and had returned home, his son said.

 "He was stabbed multiple times," Maulana Hamid said.
-Maulana Sami's driver/gunman had left the house for approximately 15 minutes when he was stabbed.
+Maulana Sami's driver/gunman had left the house, located in Bahria Town, for approximately 15 minutes when he was stabbed.

+Yousaf Shah, the maulana's spokesman, said the attacker's identity and their motive were not immediately known.

 Police have started an investigation into the killing.